Near La Marque in Galveston County, Texas — The American South (West South Central)

 Marker series.
 This marker is included in the United Daughters of the Confederacy marker series.

 Location.
-29° 18.247′ N, 94° 54.117′ W. Marker is near La Marque, Texas, in Galveston County.
-Marker is on Interstate 45 Frontage Road, on the left when traveling south.
+Marker has been reported missing.
+It was located near 29° 18.247′ N, 94° 54.117′ W. Marker was near La Marque, Texas, in Galveston County.
+Marker was on Interstate 45 Frontage Road, on the left when traveling south.
+At the north end of the highway causeway (bridge) to Galveston Island, on the east frontage road.
 Touch for map.
-At the north end of the highway causeway (bridge) to Galveston Island, on the east frontage road.
-Marker is in this post office area: La Marque TX 77568, United States of America.
+Marker was in this post office area: La Marque TX 77568, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Campbell's Bayou (here, next to this marker); Galveston "News", C.S.A. (approx. 2.6 miles away); The Italian Vault (approx. 4.8 miles away); Propeller of the SS Highflyer (approx. 4.9 miles away); The First Texas City Refinery (approx. 4.9 miles away); Texas City Terminal Railway Company (approx. 4.9 miles away); The Texas City Disaster (approx. 4.9 miles away); Rosewood Cemetery (approx. 5 miles away).
+At least 8 other markers are within 5 miles of this location, measured as the crow flies.
+Campbell's Bayou (here, next to this marker); Galveston "News", C.S.A. (approx. 2.6 miles away); Valentine T. Dalton (approx. 4.8 miles away); The Italian Vault (approx. 4.8 miles away); Propeller of the SS Highflyer (approx. 4.9 miles away); The First Texas City Refinery (approx. 4.9 miles away); Texas City Terminal Railway Company (approx. 4.9 miles away); The Texas City Disaster (approx. 4.9 miles away).

 Also see . . .
 Virginia Point article at the Handbook of Texas.
 (Submitted on September 19, 2010, by Gregory Walker of La Grange, Texas.)

-Categories. • Forts, Castles • Railroads & Streetcars • War, US Civil •
+Topics.
+This marker is included in these topic lists: Forts or Castles • Railroads & Streetcars • War, US Civil

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on December 20, 2018.
 This page originally submitted on September 19, 2010, by Gregory Walker of La Grange, Texas.
-This page has been viewed 1,553 times since then and 62 times this year.
+This page has been viewed 1,667 times since then and 16 times this year.
 Photos: 1. submitted on September 19, 2010, by Gregory Walker of La Grange, Texas.
 2. submitted on November 29, 2011, by Jim Evans of Houston, Texas.
-3. submitted on September 19, 2010, by Gregory Walker of La Grange, Texas. • Craig Swain was the editor who published this page.
+3. submitted on September 19, 2010, by Gregory Walker of La Grange, Texas.
+4. submitted on December 20, 2018, by Brian Anderson of Kingwood, Texas. • Craig Swain was the editor who published this page.